Author: Saudamini Sharma

 - Grey water – wastewater generated from kitchens, laundry, bathrooms, etc.

 - Black water – wastewater from toilets containing faecal matter and urine, which is also called as “sewage”

 Both grey water and black water can be suitably treated by root zone wastewater treatment and reused for non-potable applications such as toilet flushing and kitchen gardening.
 Among the many types of STPs, Root Zone Wastewater Treatment (RZWT) is the most innovative and eco-friendly system.
 The Root Zone Waste Water Treatment system is a low cost, virtually zero energy and maintenance-free plant.
 What’s more, it is pretty good looking too!!!

 What exactly is Root Zone Wastewater Treatment?

 ‘Root Zone’ is a scientific term used to cover all the biological activity among different types of microbes, the roots of plants, water soil and the sun.
 It consists planted filter-beds containing gravel, sand and soil.
 The RZWT system utilises nature’s way of biologically processing domestic & industrial effluents.
 This effective technology called Decentralised Wastewater Systems (DEWATS) was developed in 1970s in Germany and has been successfully implemented in different countries mainly in Europe and America.

-The root zone waste water treatment system makes use of biological and physical-treatment processes to remove pollutants from wastewater.
+The root zone waste water treatment system makes use of both the biological and physical-treatment processes to remove pollutants from wastewater.
 Due to its natural process, there is no need to add any input such as chemicals, mechanical pumps or external energy.
 This reduces both the maintenance and energy costs.